 It is only by fully integrating the change that you truly adapt.

 And if it is impossible for you to accept the change, being soul destroying in your view, then victimhood can only be avoided by considering what your alternatives are and making new plans.

 Obviously it is far easier to embrace transformation if you do it by choice and drive the process yourself.
 Even by choice, transforming yourself, your circumstances or your world can be a challenging process.

 The aim of developmental coaching is to guide you through this process, with the least pain for the most gain.

 Whether you need to adapt to new circumstances or whether you yourself made the decision to introduce the change, adopting these principles can make the process less painful:

 Easing the process:

 Secondly, set realistic expectations.
 Disappointment frequently follows when you expect instant and spectacular results.
 This can result in blame, shame, anger or anxiety.
-Such disappointment would affect your mental state, making you less resilient to deal with further challenges or to regain your footing.
+Such disappointment would affect your mental state, making you less resilient.
 It could also affect other aspects of your life, such as finances, relationships, career prospects, etc.

-The third principle relates to the willingness to honestly evaluate yourself and to develop the specific characteristics that you need to successfully go through the transformation process.
-It will also contribute to setting realistic expectations.
-You need to be prepared to engage in self-exploration – evaluating your personality, your skills, your habits, your thoughts, your beliefs and your more pervasive emotional states.
+The third principle relates to the willingness to honestly evaluate yourself and to develop the specific skills and get the tools you need to successfully go through the transformation process.
+This will also contribute to setting realistic expectations.
+You need to be prepared to engage in self-exploration – evaluating your personality, your capabilities, your behaviour, your thoughts, your beliefs and your habitual emotional responses.